 Those of us who had to learn a new language might also feel the same concept of unification.
-For example, when you learn english, you can’t really speak the language fluently unless you think in english.
-I believe when people say “Thinking in English” they really mean that they have achieved the same unification with the English language.
+For example, when you learn English, you can’t really speak the language fluently unless you think in English.
+I believe when people say “Thinking in English,” they really mean that they have achieved the same unification with the English language.

-Keeping Strong Attention; Meditation techniques
+Keeping Strong Attention; Meditation Techniques

-In the case of meditation, Dr. Bhante H. Gunaratana in his excellent book called “Mindfulness in Plain English” says:
+In the case of meditation, Dr. Bhante H. Gunaratana, in his excellent book called “Mindfulness in Plain English,” says:

-The need for strong attention; Rock Climbing?
+The need for strong attention: Rock Climbing?
 Surgery?
 Playing Scrabble?

-Let us again review our mind principles:
+Let us again review our mental principles:

 Whenever powerful concentration and energy are evoked to achieve creativity, a great variety of new and exciting sensory experiences can begin to arise.
-In meditation, they call them Rapture and in any practice, professor Mihaly Csikszentmihalyi calls them Flow.
+In meditation, they call them Rapture, and in any practice, Professor Mihaly Csikszentmihalyi calls them Flow.

 Flow or Rapture is a broad term used to cover the many kinds of chills, movements, lights, floating, vibrations, delight, and enormous pleasure associated with deep concentration.

-The Sufi poet Rumi invites us there when he writes “Out beyond wrongdoing and right doing there is a field of luminous consciousness.
+The Sufi poet Rumi invites us there when he writes, “Out beyond wrongdoing and rightdoing, there is a field of luminous consciousness.
 I’ll meet you there.”